edison1105/drop-reactivity-transform/README.md

 ```

 # Why use this tool?
 Reactivity Transform was an experimental feature and has now been deprecated.
-It will be removed from Vue core in version 3.4.
+It will be removed from Vue core in version 3.4. see [[⚠️ Dropped] Reactivity Transform
+](https://github.com/vuejs/rfcs/discussions/369).
 If you don't want to use it anymore, this tool will help you convert your code and remove it.

 # How it works?